 Over the first four weeks of January I work with Carl and Gabe's lawyers, preparing questions to be asked of the dive related witnesses as well as pulling the Police dive re-enactments apart (they are later thrown out by the judge as being totally inaccurate attempts).
 In addition, Kelly tracks down the papers relating to the workplace prosecution over Tina's death.
 The lawyers have not been able to get access to this.
-There are some "golden bullets" here.
+There are some "silver bullets" here.

 The third week in February 2012 approaches and Kelly and I head to Birmingham, Alabama.
 It is the second week of the trial and we walk into the court, past all the waiting media who of course have no idea of my involvement (well some do, but they have no need to approach me) and who start filming Gabe and his lawyers as they arrive at the court.
 We are introduced to Gabe and his new wife, Kim in the large underground courtroom.
 I am pleasantly surprised to find that I do not instantly hate him as I thought I might from what I have read about him.
 The trial resumes and we are soon heavily involved, writing questions on the go as witnesses give their evidence.

 Over the ensuing days I find myself coming to like Gabe.
 His sense of humour is more Australian than American.
 He really seems to be a person who has been maligned by the press and others.
 His family is so nice as is Kim.
 I feel even more sorry for him and what he has had to put up with over the past 8 years.